 In reply to a question from WWD, Frances stated that she didn’t try to have a sound.
 Yet, when listening to her music, there is a unique quality to her voice that could only be Frances.
 Each of her growing number of songs has its own story and with it, another glimpse of life through the eyes of Frances.

-Although the response to Frances’ emergence has been overwhelmingly positive, her attitude towards those who are critical or even negative, is admirable.
+Although the response to Frances’ emergence has been overwhelmingly positive, her attitude towards those who are critical, is admirable.
 During her live stream, posted on her Facebook page, a small handful of individuals posted some unduly negative comments, some of which were unrelated to her music.
-Frances embraced the critics joking that she couldn’t sing properly because she had a bad cold and even thanked one person who criticised her figure – the comment was irrelevant, this was a livestream about music!
+Frances embraced the critics joking that she couldn’t sing properly because she had a bad cold and even thanked one person who criticised her figure.
+The comment was irrelevant, this was a livestream about music!
 In her calm manner, these reactions made her critics look petty.
-She then returned to the business of replying to the more genuine comments and questions in her typically personal and endearing way.
+She then began replying to the more genuine comments and questions in her typically personal and endearing way.

 In this respect, Frances is a rolemodel for a younger generation tormented by the presence of online ‘critics’.
 This comes in the form of so-called ‘friends’ or the mass media portraying images of the ‘perfect body’ and forcing everyone to believe they have to be a particular way.
-Perhaps embracing others’ criticisms and negativity doesn’t make it go away but it does provide a more positive perspective – the bullies and critics have no control if they are without credibility and control.
+Embracing others’ criticisms and negativity doesn’t make it go away but it does provide a more positive perspective.
+The bullies and critics have no control if they are without credibility.

 As 2017 draws ever closer and everybody resolves to become a better version of themselves in the coming year, the lyrics of Grow seem most apt to end this article: Grow, grow, if you never try you’ll never know.